shaminchokshi/less-tokens/README.md

 ## Why this exists

-If you're calling OpenAI, Anthropic, or any other LLM API at meaningful volume, every token has a cost.
-And typical prompts carry a lot of fat:
+If you're calling OpenAI, Anthropic, or any other LLM API at meaningful volume, every token is a line item on your bill.
+And the prompts your code sends carry a lot of fat that the model quietly ignores:

-- *"I was wondering if you could..."* is hedging the model ignores
+- *"I was wondering if you could..."* is hedging that adds nothing
 - *"the"*, *"a"*, *"is"* are function words that rarely change meaning
 - *"basically"*, *"actually"*, *"really"* are fillers
 - *"for example"* is just a verbose way to write *"e.g."*